Danny Trejo: Life of crime and incarceration

-Aged seven, Trejo participated in his first drug deal.
+At age seven, Trejo participated in his first drug deal.
 He was first arrested at the age of 10, but experienced his first incarceration at Eastlake Juvenile Hall in 1956.

 Throughout the 1960s, Trejo's life consisted predominantly of intermittent jail stints in the California prison system.
-The accounts of his prison chronology, though, are notably conflicting; by one account, his final term in custody is said to have ended in 1972, but in reality, Trejo did time in various juvenile offenders' camps, including three years at Camp Glenn Rockey, San Dimas, for maiming a sailor (stabbing him in the face with broken glass), followed by numerous California prisons between 1959 and 1969; "I was in San Quentin, Folsom, Soledad, Vacaville, Susanville, Sierra".
+The accounts of his prison chronology, though, are notably conflicting; by one account, his final term in custody is said to have ended in 1972.
+However, Trejo did time in various juvenile offenders' camps, including three years at Camp Glenn Rockey, San Dimas, for maiming a sailor (stabbing him in the face with broken glass), followed by numerous California prisons between 1959 and 1969; "I was in San Quentin, Folsom, Soledad, Vacaville, Susanville, Sierra".

-While doing a stint in Los Angeles County jail in 1961, he met Charles Manson, who he described as a "dirty, greasy, scrawny, white boy" who was allegedly a talented hypnotist.
+While doing a stint in Los Angeles County jail in 1961, he met Charles Manson, whom he described as a "dirty, greasy, scrawny white boy" who was allegedly a talented hypnotist.